terno-ai/terno-ai/Readme.md

 # Terno AI

+Terno AI is a team of AI data scientist for your structured data in organizations.

-Terno AI is an open-source, enterprise-grade Text-to-SQL solution that ensures accuracy, security, and performance when querying databases using natural language.
+It an open-source, enterprise-grade solution that ensures accuracy, security, and performance when querying databases using natural language.
 It integrates domain knowledge management and SQL sanitization to generate safe and optimized queries.
+It builds the supervised and unsupervised machine learning models along with domain specific algorithms such as job shop scheduler.
+It also prepares charts and schedules email reports.

 ## 🚀 Features